openleap/PyLeapMouse/README.md

-This is my Proof-of-concept code for a Leap Motion-based mouse controller.
+This is wyager's Proof-of-concept code for a Leap Motion-based mouse controller.
 It now works with both OS X and Windows.

-The most recent version is on Github at github.com/wyager/pyleapmouse.
+The most recent version is on Github at github.com/openleap/pyleapmouse.

 CONFIGURATION:
 1)Launch the Leap app (if not launched already) and plug in your Leap